Individualised Support Services

 The cancer experience is about much more than just receiving treatment.
 It is about supporting patients through the process and enabling them to return to normal life after treatment.

 A key part in this is enabling access to allied health services including:

-Our cancer care navigator is an experienced and qualified cancer nurse who provides information and support as needed.
-From the time of diagnosis, throughout treatment and afterwards, our cancer care navigator can be used as a ‘point of contact’ to help support the varying needs of patients and carers.
+Our cancer care navigator focussed on the patient and family following a diagnosis of cancer and aims to support a positive experience along the cancer care pathway.
+From the time of diagnosis, throughout treatment and into survivorship, our cancer care navigator is a central person to help support the varying needs of patients and carers.

 Information can be explained about patient’s specific cancer and treatments, and support provided to help manage side effects.
 By continually assessing specific needs, care can be coordinated to ensure all members of the treatment team and other community services can be accessed as the need arises.

 - An active link between you and your treating teams (doctors, nurses, allied health and GP).

 - Help to address any identified concerns and assist with setting any goals you may wish to achieve at each step in your treatment pathway.

 - Referral to multidisciplinary support services to meet patient needs.

 For more information email firstname.lastname@example.org or call 03 9788 4338

 Our prostate care nurse is an experienced nurse who has specialised in the care of men with prostate cancer, as well as the support of their carers.
 From the time of diagnosis, throughout treatment and afterwards, our prostate care nurse provides information, support and coordination of care specific to each individual’s needs.